Horticulture - HORT

 HORT 4980 UNDERGRADUATE RESEARCH (2-4) IND.
 Departmental approval.
 Directed research in the area of specialty within the department.
 Course may be repeated for a maximum of 4 credit hours.

 HORT 5120 SMALL FRUIT AND PECAN CULTURE (4) LEC.
 2. LAB.
 4. Pr.
 HORT 3000.
 Principles and practices involved in the production and marketing of small fruits and pecans.
-Departmental approval.
-May count either HORT 5120 or HORT 6120.
+Credit will only be given for one of the following courses: HORT 5120 or HORT 6120.
 Spring.

 HORT 5150 RETAIL GARDEN CENTER MANAGEMENT (3) LEC.
 2. LAB.
 3. Pr.
 HORT 3210 or HORT 3220 or Departmental approval.
 The following topics will be covered: financing, location, design, stocking, selling, personnel management, advertising and maintaining plants.
 May count either HORT 5150 or HORT 6150.
 Summer.

 HORT 5240 PUBLIC GARDEN MANAGEMENT (3) LEC.
 1. LAB.
-2. Understanding personnel structure and responsibilities; plant care and management; and the educational, entertainment, and conservation missions of public gardens.
+4. Understanding personnel structure and responsibilities; plant care and management; and the educational, entertainment, and conservation missions of public gardens.
+Spring.

 HORT 5330 INTEGRATED PEST MANAGEMENT (3) LEC.
 3. Aspects of pest management as a broad-based approach that integrates practices for economic control of pests.
 May count either ENTM/HORT/PLPA 5330/5333/6330/6336.